Preamble

 No Preference shall be given by any Regulation of Commerce or Revenue to the Ports of one State over those of another: nor shall Vessels bound to, or from, one State, be obliged to enter, clear, or pay Duties in another.

-No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law; and a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time.
+No Money shall be drawn from the Treasury of the United States, but in Consequence of Appropriations made by Law; and a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time.

 No Title of Nobility shall be granted by the United States or any state: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress or of the state legislature thereof, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.